Topshelf/Topshelf/doc/source/installation/index.rst

-MassTransit Installation
+Topshelf Installation
 """"""""""""""""""""""""

-This section of the online docs will explain how to get MassTransit into your project.
+This section of the online docs will explain how to get Topshelf into your project.
 It will also show you were to get help, how to report bugs, etc.
-Hopefully, you will find it useful as you explore the MassTransit framework.
+Hopefully, you will find it useful as you explore the Topshelf framework.

 .. toctree::